kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

 ### Creating a Wallet

-In the running *simplewallet* client:
+In the running *zedwallet* client:

 * Press `G` to generate a new wallet.
 * Enter a filename for the wallet (for example,`trtl`).